nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 3: Configure your machine

-In your BIOS menu, setup the boot mode to **BIOS-CSM**, **CSM** or something similar, and not to UEFI.
-If it is present, **Disable Secure Boot**.
-If, like in my machine, a new selector pops up, to select the SATA mode, select **AHCI**, if you use a SATA SSD.
-You can leave it on IDE if you use a HDD, it makes no difference.
-If you use a PCIe M.2 SSD, look up what's the best for you (NVMe probably).
+Disable Secure Boot!
+That's all I have to say.
+If you use a SATA SSD, set SATA mode to AHCI.

 As for peripherials such as the Web Camera, I recommend activating everything.
 It is not a requirement, but it is needed to make sure everything works correctly.
 After the installation, you can disable the ones you don't use again.

-**Note for PCIe M.2 SSD users:** You probably still can use this guide, but more in the front, when I mention something like ```/dev/sda```, in your case it should be ```/dev/nvme0``` or similar.
-I don't own a machine with this technology, so I am not sure.
+**Note for PCIe M.2 SSD users:** You probably still can use this guide, but more in the front, when I mention something like ```/dev/sda```, in your case it should be ```/dev/nvme0n1``` or similar.
+The guide is made for SATA drives right now, but in future, it will be updated!

 ### Step 4: Booting into the Live USB environment